msbeigiai/fullstack-employee-management/README.md

 and fully-featured project for both beginners and experienced developers.
 Explore, experiment, and contribute to this open-source gem!

+Feel free to clone and deploy this application yourself, or contribute to this open-source gem. 🌟

 ## Table of Contents

 - [Prerequisites](#prerequisites)